Inveracity/ssh-tunnel/README.md

 ssh -L 8080:localhost:8080 user@server -N
 ```

-Then this highly overengineered tool will help you to worry about it again.
+Then this highly overengineered tool will help you to **never** worry about it again.

 Write a config specifying the tunnel(s) needed: